SergeiEensalu/System_Modeling/Sander Jenk/Reflections/lecture9.md

 1. Strongest argument
 No standard for visual stereotypes.
 No way to show security.
 Problems showing cloud application.
 Mixed abstraction levels.
 Glorified object diagrams.
 2. Movie Thoughts
 I don't agree with many of their points.
 Mixed abstraction levels or having software and hardware on the same diagram doesn't make sense as a con when talking about deployment, since deployment is related to both.
-Maybe looking at the diagram in vacuum, then you minght think that.
+Maybe when looking at the diagram in a vacuum, you might think that, but it makes sense in the context of deployment.
 Also the point: glorified object diagram doesn't make much sence to me.
 Deployment diagram is a lot more abstract when displaying the logic, it's main focus is deployment, so you can't display something like that with object diagrams.
 No way to show security: I don't know why or how it should.
 ### Personal thoughts about the deployment diagram
 1. Personal pro
 I like the prot that it bridges knowledge between sysadmins and developers and business roles.